Estimation of Local Anisotropy Based on Level Sets: Introduction

 \paragraph{Outline of the paper}

-Section \ref{sec:notations} contains some definitions, assumptions and notations, among others definitions of an affine process, of an isotropic process and explicit the type of general functionals on the level set $u$, say $J^{(n)}_f(u)$, we are looking for.

-Section \ref{Rice} is devoted to establish a Rice formula for such functionals, in other words to compute $\esp{\smash{J^{(n)}_f(u)}}$ and to show the almost sure convergence of these ones.
-Also this is to enable us by choosing a particular function $f^{\star}$ to define the affinity estimators $\widehat{\lambda}_{n}$ and $\widehat{\theta}_{o,n}$ of the process and to prove their almost sure consistency.
+Section \ref{sec:notations} contains some notations, among others definitions, affine process and isotropic process.
+It gives explicitly the type of general functionals on the level set $u$ we are looking for, say $J^{(n)}_f(u)$, where the observation window $T_n$ grows to $\reels^2$ when $n$ goes to infinity.
+It is also an opportunity in this part to introduce some concepts, when the observation window is a fixed rectangle $T$ of $\reels^2$.
+They deal with regularity properties of level sets and Rice formulas, that are closed formulas for the first and second moments for functionals defined on the level set, say $J_f(u)$.
+Section \ref{sec:hypotheses} gives the assumptions on the interest model and some examples of processes satisfying these assumptions.

-In Section \ref{convergence en loi pour les fonctionnelles}, we focus on the convergence in law of $J^{(n)}_f(u)$ for general function $f$.
-First by using the coarea formula for an approximation of the functional, say $J^{(n)}_f(u, \sigma) (\sigma \to 0)$, we express this last one into the It\^o-Wiener chaos from which we deduce an Hermite expansion for the initial functional.
-It is made by establishing the $L^2$-convergence of $J^{(n)}_f(u, \sigma)$ towards $J^{(n)}_f(u)$, thereby showing the $L^2$-continuity in the level $u$ for $J^{(n)}_f(u)$.
-Then the asymptotic variance as the square $T$ grows to $\reels^2$ is expressed as a series and we give an explicit lower bound.
-We then proved the asymptotic normality for $J^{(n)}_f(u)$ through the Peccati-Tudor theorem.
+In Section \ref{fonctionnelles vues dans le chaos} the observation window is fixed by taking a rectangle $T$.
+We begin by showing in Section \ref{continuity in the level} the $L^2$-continuity in the level $u$ for $J_f(u)$, $f$ being a general continuous and bounded function.
+In Section \ref{chaos section}, first by using the coarea formula for an approximation of the functional, say $J_f(u, \sigma) (\sigma \to 0)$, we express this last one as stochastic integral with respect to Hermite polynomials.
+Then by using the $L^2$-continuity in the level for $J_f(u)$ we establish the $L^2$-convergence of $J_f(u, \sigma)$ towards $J_f(u)$, from which we deduce an Hermite expansion for the initial functional $J_f(u)$.
+As a derived product of the $L^2$-continuity in the level previously obtained we deduce in Section \ref{Rice} a one order Rice formula for such functionals, in other words we compute $\mathbb{E}[\smash{J_f(u)}]$.